mozerpol/learningRISC-V/implementation/my_implementation/README.md

 - [x] fix tests, maybe after some clock cycles (second reset) can check the last instructions,
 - [x] clean gitignore,
-- [ ] Add info, that vivado and modelsim have to be in PATH - modify .bashrc
+- [ ] add info, that vivado and modelsim have to be in PATH - modify .bashrc,
+- [ ] in single_stage directory should be only files like flowchart, readme,
+    License, etc.,
+- [ ] fix signal names,
+- [ ] fix flowchart,
+- [ ] change to negative reset